A bridge between worlds

 France, I will forever hold deep gratitude for your embrace, for the respect and honor you have bestowed upon my family’s legacy.
 Our African stories are intricately woven into the tapestry of French history, a beautiful testament to the power of connection and understanding that transcends cultures.

 I dedicate this series of books to my son, so he may grasp the roots from which he springs and navigate the path ahead.
 It is vital for him to know who we are as a family, even as we are scattered across the globe.
-He must dive deep into the kaleidoscope of my heritage—Senegalese, French, Portuguese, and Cape Verdean—a Creole spirit yearning to define itself, to unravel the myriad layers of my identity.
+He must dive deep into the kaleidoscope of my heritage—Senegalese, French, Portuguese, and Cape Verdean—A Creole spirit yearning to define itself, to unravel the myriad layers of my identity.

 And in this mosaic, I hope he adds his own hues: American and Nigerian.
 I wish for him to break free from the confines of societal boxes that seek to restrain him, to embrace the fullness of his being without limitations.